 In uncertain times investors often flock to safe havens, gold being one of them.
-In Summer 2020 after considering the difference in purity and density
+In 2020 after considering the difference in purity and density

-the price of 18ct white gold or platinum jewellery is currently the same.
+the price of 18ct white gold or platinum jewellery is almost the same,

 Not everybody knows it, but white gold doesn’t exist naturally.
 It’s made from yellow gold mixed with white metal alloys like palladium or silver.

 The reason gold is combined with alloys is because gold is soft.
 If pure gold was used on its own in jewellery, it would bend out of shape quickly.
 For this reason, gold has to be mixed with harder alloy metals, to make it more rigid and durable.

 Platinum or white gold what’s the difference?

 You may have heard the term “carat”, abbreviated with the letters ct.
 This measurement is used to describe the purity of gold.
 The measurement is on a scale of 24, where “24 carat” (or 24ct) represents pure gold.
 9ct gold is therefore 37.5% pure gold and 18ct gold is 75% pure gold.
 The rest is a mixture of alloy metals used to harden the gold.
 The alloys vary the colour and also how the metal acts, casting alloys work well when molten but crack when cold worked.
 Thus 18ct gold is 75 % pure bright yellow gold, 25 % alloys.
 To guarantee the type and purity of metal, all jewellery sold in the UK has to be independently tested by an assay office.
 We use the London office, everything we produce has been tested and contains all the required marks, discover more here.